MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

 This event shows that:

-- The browser is calling the library function `InitializeSecurityContext` (first line)
+- The browser is calling the library function `InitializeSecurityContext` (first line).
 - The flags that are passed in (line 2):
-  - `Delegated`: `false` means that the ticket shouldn't be delegated even if the ticket is marked as `delegatable`
+  - `Delegated`: `false` means that the ticket shouldn't be delegated even if the ticket is marked as `delegatable`.
   - `Mutual`: `false` means that the client (browser) doesn't require the server to also authenticate to the client and prove its identity – only the client should authenticate to the server to prove its identity.
 - Finally, on line 3 is the `SPN` (Service Principal Name) used by the browser when making the authentication call.